ckeditor/ckeditor4/tests/plugins/divarea/manual/detached.md

 	**Unexpected:** Editor data is lost, content area is not editable.

-7. Write some additional text.
+7. Switch to "Source mode".
+Write some additional text.
+Back from "Source mode".

 8. Repeat step 2.